juliaclement/screenwriting/fountain2odf/README.md

 options:

-\-h, --help           show this help message and exit
+\-h, --help           show help message and exit

-\--output OUTPUT
+\--output OUTPUT, -o OUTPUT

 output filename.
-Default = input filename.odt
+Default = an empty odt file.

-\--template TEMPLATE
+\--template TEMPLATE, -t TEMPLATE

-File with Screenplay formatting.
-Styles will be added.
-Default = an empty odt file.".
+File with the Screenplay styles.
+Default = "Screenplay.odt".
 Template files are supported.

-\--papersize {A4,asis,US Letter}
+\--forcestyles, -fs   Replace existing styles of the same name in the in memory template with the current versions.
+Does not change the saved copy

+\--pdf                use LibreOffice or Apache OpenOffice to create a PDF file in the same directory as the output file.
+Requires LibreOffice or Apache

+OpenOffice installed and in the current path

+\--docx               use LibreOffice or Apache OpenOffice to create a MS Word file in the same directory as the output file.
+Requires LibreOffice or Apache

+OpenOffice installed and in the current path

+\--papersize {a4,A4,asis,US,Letter,US Letter}, also -p.
 Document's page size.
-Default = the current setting of the template file, if any, or your LibreOffice systemwide default
+Default = the current setting of the template file, if any, or your LibreOffice default

+\--margins {Standard,standard,asis,STD,std}, -m
-\--margins {Standard,standard,asis,STD,std}
+{Standard,standard,asis,STD,std}

 Page margins.
 Asis = use whatever the template or LibreOffice uses as default.
 Standard = 1/1.5 inches all around

 \--debug              provide developer information

 ### Setup

-1. Install dependencies, see below
+1. Install dependencies, see below,
-2. Download the program folder from github
+2. Download the program folder from github,
-3. Optional: Copy either ScreenplayA4.odt or ScreenplayUS.odt to
-    Screenplay.odt in the directory your .fountain files are in, this saves having to specify your template every time you use the program
+3. Download the file odf\_fountain\_lib.py from the lib directory, and place in the same directory as fountain2odf.py

 ### Making PDF files

 As its use case is to allow editing of files in a wordprocessor, fountain2odf does **not**, by design, directly create PDF files, but LibreOffice does and can run in a “headless” (batch) mode.
-These two commands should suffice:

-python3 fountain2odf.py my.fountain –template pageinfo.odt -o
-my\_temp.odt
-libreoffice --headless --convert-to pdf my\_temp.odt

-They could easily be made into a batch (or shell script) file.
-For completeness my\_temp.odt should be deleted afterwards
+As a convenience, at the end of processing, fountain2odf can run a headless LibreOffice to copy the created Open Document file to .PDF & even .DOCX formats.
+For this to work you will need to install LibreOffice and make sure it’s in your path.
+It might also work with an install of Apache OpenOffice but this is currently untested.

 ## Dependencies